gdi3d/learning-to-build/docs/app/frontend.md

 I highly recommend that you read the following doc to understand better what this does [https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

-When the backend responses to our request, we need to see what the response was
+When the backend responds to our request, we need to see what the response was

 ```
 .then(response => {